 Flight prices change EVERY DAY!
 There is no exact rhyme or reason.
 Because of this, you need to search often.
 This is the best way to avoid overpaying.
 If you search often, you’ll know if whether getting a really good deal OR if you’re actually getting played.

 6. Try Budget Airlines

-Check out budget airlines like Frontier, JetBlue, Ryanair(in Europe), Etc. You won’t be getting free peanuts, but you could be saving hundreds on airfare.
+Check out budget airlines like Frontier, JetBlue, Spirit, Ryanair, EasyJet etc. You won’t be getting free peanuts, but you could be saving hundreds on airfare.

 Be sure to read the fine print to avoid paying additional fees for baggage or other costs.
 Everything will be clearly stated on the website before checkout.

 Most airlines and flight search engine sites offer a free 24-hour cancellation period for a full refund.
 This will allow you 24 hours to change your mind.
 If you find a killer flight deal but aren't sure about the remaining logistics, you can book before missing out with 24 hours to make a final decision.